Category: Brazil

 “When we think of sci-fi we think of white people,” Botelho explains. “[Afro-futurism] helps us place afro-descendents in the future.
 To reinvent and reimagine what the future can be for the Afro-Diaspora.”

 Salvador has a painful history of slavery and discrimination.
 As the first port for Portuguese settlers, Bahia imported more than one million enslaved Africans during the transatlantic slave trade.
-Today, this history is still remembered and contested through poetry, art, dance, and other cultural expressions.
+Today, this history is still remembered and contested through writings, art, dance, and other cultural expressions.

 Léa Garcia played an important role in this idea as well.